Ralph Erskine (historian): Legal career

+Historian

-His groundbreaking legislative work was subsequently overshadowed by his work on the British codebreaking operations at Bletchley Park during the Second World War, on which he was arguably the world's leading historian.
+His legislative work was subsequently overshadowed by his work on the British codebreaking operations at Bletchley Park during the Second World War, on which he was arguably the world's leading historian.
 He wrote more than 70 essays on the subject in academic journals or in chapters for books edited by other historians and was co-editor, with Michael Smith, of the book Action This Day which was described by Whitfield Diffie in the Times Higher Education Supplement as a "remarkable collection of essays.
 Leaves one in awe of the complexity of Bletchley Park and its impact on both the world war and our postwar world".
 Louis Kruh, editor of the academic journal Cryptologia, hailed it as “absolutely the best book ever written about code-breaking at Bletchley Park”.
 It was republished in 2011 as The Bletchley Park Codebreakers, with all the royalties going to the Bletchley Park Trust.

 In 2000, Erskine became a visiting research scholar with the Bletchley Park Trust alongside Frode Weierud and David Hamer.
 In 2002, he was awarded the Gauss Lectureship from the German Mathematical Society.
 He was a member of the Historical Advisory Group of the Bletchley Park Trust.
 He was also involved with the Crypto Simulation Group.
 In his book The Secret War, the military historian Sir Max Hastings said: "My obligation is immense to Ralph Erskine, a fount of information about every aspect of wartime code-breaking, which is both a maze and a minefield for the uninitiated."
 After hearing of Erskine's death, Hastings added: "Every historian of the Second World War and student of cryptology owes him a debt for his extraordinary contribution to the scholarship."
-Hugh Sebag-Montefiore called him "the greatest expert on the ", which was the Enigma cipher system used by the German Navy from February 1942 to the end of the war.
+Hugh Sebag-Montefiore called him "the greatest expert on the Enigma-M4", which was the Enigma cipher system used by the German Navy from February 1942 to the end of the war.

 Ralph Erskine died on 9 April 2021.